ewfx/help/README.md

 ---

-## 📧 I Forgot to Provide My Personal Email During Registration.
-What Can I Do?
+## 📧Where is my GitHub Organisation Invite?
-No worries!
+We send the Github organisation invite to the personal email that you provided during registration.
+In case you havent provided, no worries!
 You can still edit your registration and add your personal email.
+We process these emails in an overnight batch process.

 🔹 If you need **urgent access**, raise an issue here: [ewfx/help/issues](https://github.com/ewfx/help/issues).